Beyka/Android-TiffBitmapFactory/README.md

 options.author = "beyka";
 //Add copyright tag to output file options.copyright = "Some copyright";
-//Save image as tif.
+//Add new directory to existing file or create new file.
 If image saved succesfull true will be returned boolean saved = TiffSaver.appendBitmap("/sdcard/out.tif", bitmap, options);
 ```
 Every new page will be added as new directory to the end of file.
 If you trying to append directory to non-exisiting file - new file will be created